codelittinc/engineering-hiring/general.md

 - Are you familiar with **Git**?
 - Are you familiar with the basic bash commands?
 - Are you familiar with **Docker**?
+    * If the answer is YES, could you please explain what's Docker and why would you use it on your project?
 - What is the TDD methodology?
 - What is the Continuous Integration?
 - What is the **MVC** pattern?